MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/Get-DlpDetailReport.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-DlpDetailReport cmdlet to list details about Data Loss Prevention (DLP) rule matches for SharePoint Online and OneDrive for Business in your cloud-based organization.
+Use the Get-DlpDetailReport cmdlet to list details about Data Loss Prevention (DLP) rule matches for Exchange Online, SharePoint Online, and OneDrive for Business in your cloud-based organization.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).